Aaron Judge Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 19th in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Orioles have the 25th-ranked team ERA across all MLB pitching staffs (5.45).
+- The Orioles' 5.53 team ERA ranks 25th among all league pitching staffs.

-- Orioles pitchers combine to give up eight total home runs at a clip of 1.3 per game (to rank 17th in baseball).
+- The Orioles rank 16th in baseball in home runs allowed (nine total, 1.3 per game).

-- The Orioles will look to Kremer (0-0) in his second start of the season.
+- Irvin (0-1) starts for the Orioles, his second of the season.

-- In his last appearance -- in relief on Wednesday -- the righty threw 2/3 innings against the Texas Rangers while surrendering hits.
+- His last appearance came on Sunday against the Boston Red Sox, when the lefty went four innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.